Better Aging

 Our organism is controlled in many different ways, on the one hand by nerve impulses and on the other by hormones, which have an essential function in the body for maintaining metabolic functions and almost all organic processes.
 Our body is such a complex structure that every cogwheel has to mesh so that the human body can function in a good balance.

-If the hormone function decreases, this can lead to discomfort, imbalances and other illnesses.
-It is therefore sensible and important to monitor hormone function.
-Especially during the pre- and perimenopause(menopause) in women and the andropause in men.
-Although the decline in hormone function occurs much more quickly in women and is therefore perceived more negatively by women, men are also affected by declining hormone function as they get older.
-Now, as mentioned above, our generation has the chance to grow quite old - and nobody wants to spend the rest of their life 40-50 years after the menopause in the sense of a "hormone-chemical castration".
+When hormone function declines, discomfort, imbalances, and other disorders can arise.
+In this respect, monitoring hormone function is sensible and important.
+This is particularly true during pre- and perimenopause (menopause) in women and andropause in men.
+Although the decline in hormone function occurs much more rapidly in women and is therefore perceived more negatively by them, men are also affected by declining hormone function as they age.
+As mentioned above, our generation has the opportunity to live to a ripe old age—and no one wants to spend the rest of their life after menopause in a state of “hormonal chemical castration” for another 40-50 years.

 Unfortunately, with the loss of the body's own hormone production, more pronounced degenerative processes and signs of fatigue set in, both mentally and physically, which can gradually rob us of our quality of life.
 Of course we get older and change continuously as we get older: and of course this ageing process cannot be stopped or reversed.
 But it can be slowed down - and this is where hormones play a crucial role.
 Not only do we reduce the risk of osteoporosis and the risk of developing bowel cancer and Alzheimer's by taking hormones from the menopause onwards, we also get better sleep, better skin and hair, better mental balance and resilience, better libido and slow down degenerative signs of wear and tear.